 LAWYER, AUTHOR, SPEAKER, ACTIVIST

 From 2013 – 2018, she was an Advisor to the Republic of the Marshall Islands (RMI) and advisor of the Expert Group of Advisors to the Climate Vulnerable Forum, a coalition of 55 of the world’s most vulnerable countries, that played a key role in the 2015 Paris Agreement negotiations.
 The campaigning NGO she founded, Track 0, is widely credited with getting the goal of net zero emissions by mid-century into the Paris Agreement through strategic communications and behind the scenes political and diplomatic coalition-building.
 She has worked with larger developing countries on climate and development policy issues including China, India, South Africa and Brazil.
 As an academic, she has published numerous books and articles on the intersection of climate change & social justice.
-At the Glasgow UN Climate Summit (COP26) she was an advisor to the Government of Bangladesh, led the Climate Vulnerable Forum and worked behind the scenes with climate justice activists, Indigenous Peoples, the Scottish Government and foundations who collectively secured a historic first commitment to funding loss and damage in the Global South.
+At the Glasgow UN Climate Summit (COP26), she was an advisor to the Government of Bangladesh who led the Climate Vulnerable Forum and worked behind the scenes with climate justice activists, Indigenous Peoples, the Scottish Government and foundations which resulted in an historic first commitment to funding loss and damage in the Global South.

 She has taught in UK universities for 30 years including as a Visiting Professor at University College London and now at UAL.
 She stepped back from UN negotiations in 2018 to focus on non-violent civil disobedience and social justice movements.
-As Political Coordinator of Extinction Rebellion for a year, she played a key role in XR April 2019 protests, gluing herself to the Shell HQ offices in London, alongside thousands of other activists.
-She is a champion of community-based action and is Chair of Bigbury Net-Zero, Devon, and also co-founded Camden Think and Do as ways to experiment with radical inclusion and concepts of social & spatial justice by supporting communities create “pop up” actions hubs in urban and rural settings.
-She also sits as an expert on various Commissions including Camden Renewal Commission and IPPR’s Commission on Environmental Justice.
-She serves as trustee or an advisor to several organizations’ working on the intersection of social, racial and ecological justice, including the Tate Modern and Julie’s Bicycle, an organization working on supporting artists and the cultural sector tackle climate justice and sustainability.
+As Political Coordinator of Extinction Rebellion for a year, she played a key role in XR April 2019 protests, glueing herself to the Shell HQ offices in London, alongside thousands of other activists.
+She is a champion of community-based action and is Chair of Bigbury Net-Zero, Devon, and also co-founded Camden Think and Do to experiment with radical inclusion and concepts of social & spatial justice by supporting communities to create “pop up” action hubs in urban and rural settings.
+She has served as trustee or an advisor to several organisations’ working on the intersection of social, racial and ecological justice including Greenpeace UK, Julie’s Bicycle, WWF-UK and Tate Modern.

 Ms Yamin was voted number 2 in BBC Woman’s Hour Power List 2020 with the judges describing her as “a powerhouse of climate justice.”
 The list celebrates the work of women celebrating 30 inspiring women whose work is making a significant positive contribution to the environment and the sustainability of our planet.